FORT ADAMS STATE PARK

-- Any use of drones/UAS in the vicinity of any public open air event would violate Rhode Island’s Uniform Aeronautical Regulator Act (UAR) and Aeronautics Regulations, constituting a misdemeanor.
+- No drones.
+Any use of drones/UAS in the vicinity of any public open air event would violate Rhode Island’s Uniform Aeronautical Regulator Act (UAR) and Aeronautics Regulations, constituting a misdemeanor.
 Please leave them at home for the safety of all our folk.

 Newport Folk Festival encourages a smoke-free environment and asks that you respect the health of your neighbors at the festival and refrain from smoking in any area where it may affect someone else.
 Smoking is prohibited under all tents and inside buildings.
 Please find an isolated area if you must smoke, and dispose of your butts properly.

 For all you thirsty folk, over 21 ID wristbands and tokens will be available during the morning hours so you can get them before the gates and gardens open, and be ready for the starting bell.
 Please drink responsibly.

 Beer/Wine Garden Rules & Regs: Must be 21 to enter gardens.
 IDs will be checked at all token sales locations and over 21 wristbands will be issued.
 Over 21 wristbands are good all weekend so get one once and keep it on.